 The expectations of students are rigorous.
-Students are expected to display the highest standards of academic diligence and effort to the best of their ability.
+Students are expected to display the highest standards of academic diligence and effort to the best of their abilit ty.
 Students will be expected to:

-gon se and enort to the best of their ability.
-Ottadents will be expected to.
-Be diligent in pursuing their studies Attend school regularly and punctually Always use proper grammar and complete sentences when answering questions - in all subject areas.
-Keep their notebooks and lockers neat and organized Be in communication with classroom teachers when they are unable to meet a classroom expectation (for example missing a deadline).
-Complete assignments promptly and submit on time Complete school work on a regular basis and attend Directed Learning as required
+- ☐ Be diligent in pursuing their studies - ☐ Attend school regularly and punctually - ☐ Always use proper grammar and complete sentences when answering questions in all subject areas. - ☐ Keep their notebooks and lockers neat and organized - ☐ Be in communication with classroom teachers when they are unable to meet a classroom expectation (for example missing a deadline). - ☐ Complete assignments promptly and submit on time - ☐ Complete school work on a regular basis and attend Directed Learning as required